 - 50 g walnuts toasted

-- 100 ml extra virgin olive oil (+ little extra)
+- 100 ml extra virgin olive oil (+ little extra for the jars)

 - small bunch of parsley stalks optional

 - salt & pepper to taste

 - Toast walnuts in a dry pan for couple of minutes until fragrant but not coloured.
 Make sure you give a pan a little shake every so often.